 OttoLearn is an Agile Microlearning platform designed to help organizations not just deliver training, but to actually achieve the desired outcomes from the training.

-Otto goes far beyond the typical LMS metric of completions to focus on mastery and retention.
+Otto goes far beyond the typical LMS metric of completions to focus on training mastery and knowledge retention.
 Are your learners actually learning the material and will they retain it so they know the answer in their moment of need?

 Adding a new dashboard widget is easy!